OldGamesCracking/oldgamescracking.github.io/_games/gta3_part2.md

 ![CD Check]({{site.url}}/assets/gta3/myth_installer.png)

-The original 'Installation' of the Myth version did not work on my machine, but I figured that if you copy the "Audio" folder from CD2 to the installdir, you could use the gta3.exe of Myth and play the game without a CD or ISO (that's actually what they did).
-But how did they do this?<br>
+The original 'Installation' of the Myth version did not work on my machine, but I figured that if you copy the "Audio" folder from CD2 to the installdir, you could use the gta3.exe of Myth and play the game without a CD or ISO (copying the Audio folder is actually one part of the solution and that's also what Myth did).
+But still, how did they tell the game to load the files locally?<br>
 In order to find the differences between the unpacked but unaltered version (ours/Deviance) and the No-CD-Crack from Myth, I dumped the text section of both EXEs and masked out all the intermodular CALLs since our/their IAT looks slightly different of course.<br>
 The first thing I noticed is that they reconstructed some of the orphaned jump pads, e.g. at 0x0046B0D0 which I did not touch.
 They are orphaned since there is no corresponding CALL to them.
 I have no idea how they reconstructed them, maybe by hand, since I had absolutely no luck reconstructing them automatically, because every time I tried I could reconstruct the first one and then something internally in the SafeDisc code broke.
 Also saving/copying the whole SafeDisc Module to restore the original state did not seem to work.
-Maybe they just reversed the inner bits of the Resolver, who knows - it doesen't matter anyways I guess.<br>
+Maybe they just reversed the inner bits of the Resolver, who knows - it doesen't matter anyways, I guess.<br>
 One thing I actually seem to have missed (although the games runs fine) is the reconstruction of one large part of the code starting at 0x00590A00 (Called from 0x0048C7CC).
 There is a push/ret combination that ends up in a stub.
 Interestingly that thing did not break down on us, maybe it's an unreached part of the code or it is used for something later in the game.
 I have added this one to the new script.

 ![Missed Call]({{site.url}}/assets/gta3/missed.png)